Personal Independence Payment (PIP)

 - fill in the form using the notes that come with it

-Send the form and any supporting information you have not shared with the DfC before.
+- send your completed form and any supporting information you have not shared with PIP before

-The form explains what to include and where to send it.
-You’ll need to return it within one month.
+- the form explains what information to include and where to send it

-DfC will review your form.
-If they need more information, an independent health professional might phone you to ask some questions or send a letter inviting you to an assessment.
-Assessments can be in person or over the phone.
+If PIP need more information, an independent health professional might phone you to ask some questions or send you a letter inviting you to an assessment which can be in person or over the phone.
+Not all reviews will require an assessment.

 If you're nearing the end of life